sgharms/manager-readme/manager_readme.md

 * Specific
 * Kind

-Please return the feedback for me in the same style.
+Please the feedback for me in the same style.

 <a name="mgr-job"></a>